AdobeDocs/campaign-classic.en/help/integrations/using/configuring-pipeline.md

 ---
 product: campaign
-title: Configuring the pipeline
+title: Configure the pipeline
-description: Learn how to configure the pipeline
+description: Learn how to configure the pipeline for Campaign - Triggers integration
 feature: Triggers
 badge-v8: label="Also applies to v8" type="Positive" tooltip="Also applies to Campaign v8"
 audience: integrations
 content-type: reference
 exl-id: 2d214c36-8429-4b2b-b1f5-fe2730581bba
 ---
-# Configuring pipeline {#configuring-pipeline}
+# Configure the pipeline {#configuring-pipeline}

 Authentication parameters such as the customer ID, the private key, and the authentication endpoint are configured in the instance configuration files.

 The list of triggers to be processed is configured in an option in JSON format.

 The triggers are used for targeting by a campaign workflow that sends emails.
 The campaign is set up so that a customer that has both trigger events receives an email.

 ## Prerequisites {#prerequisites}

-Before starting this configuration, please check you are using:
+Before starting this configuration, please check you have:

-* Minimum, one of the following Adobe Campaign builds:
-  * 19.1.8.9039
-  * 19.1.4.9032 - Gold Standard 11
-  * 20.2.4.9187
-  * 20.3.1
-* Adobe Analytics Standard version

-You also need:

-* Adobe I/O project authentication
+* An Adobe Developer project
-* a valid Organization ID - To find your Organization ID, refer to [this page](https://experienceleague.adobe.com/docs/core-services/interface/administration/organizations.html){_blank}
+* A valid Organization ID - To find your Organization ID, refer to [this page](https://experienceleague.adobe.com/en/docs/core-services/interface/administration/organizations#concept_EA8AEE5B02CF46ACBDAD6A8508646255){_blank}
-* a Developer access to your Organization
+* A Developer access to your Organization
-* triggers configuration done in Adobe Analytics
+* A valid triggers configuration in Adobe Analytics

 ## Authentication and configuration files {#authentication-configuration}

 Authentication is required since pipeline is hosted in the Adobe Experience Cloud.
 It uses a pair of public and private keys.
 This process has the same function as a user/password but is more secure.
-Authentication is supported for the Marketing Cloud via Adobe I/O Project.
+Authentication is supported for the Marketing Cloud via Adobe Developer Project.

-## Step 1: Creating/updating Adobe I/O Project {#creating-adobe-io-project}
+## Step 1: Create/update your Adobe Developer Project {#creating-adobe-io-project}

-For Hosted customers, you can create a customer care ticket to enable your organization with Adobe I/O Technical Account Tokens for the Triggers integration.
+For Hosted customers, work with your Adobe representative / Customer Care to enable your organization with Adobe Developer Account Tokens for the Triggers integration.

-For On Premise customers, refer to the [Configuring Adobe I/O for Adobe Experience Cloud Triggers](../../integrations/using/configuring-adobe-io.md) page.
-Note that you need to select **[!UICONTROL Adobe Analytics]** while adding API to the Adobe I/O credential.
+For On-premise/Hybrid customers, refer to the [Configuring Adobe I/O for Adobe Experience Cloud Triggers](../../integrations/using/configuring-adobe-io.md) page.
+Note that you need to select **[!UICONTROL Adobe Analytics]** while adding API to the Adobe Developer credential.

-## Step 2: Configuring NmsPipeline_Config pipeline option {#configuring-nmspipeline}
+## Step 2: Configure the pipeline option {#configuring-nmspipeline}

 Once the authentication is set, pipeline will retrieve the events.
 It will only process triggers that are configured in Adobe Campaign.
 The trigger must have been generated from Adobe Analytics and pushed to the pipeline which will only process triggers that are configured in Adobe Campaign.

 The option can also be configured with a wildcard in order to catch all triggers regardless of the name.

 1. In Adobe Campaign, access the options menu under **[!UICONTROL Administration]** > **[!UICONTROL Platform]**  > **[!UICONTROL Options]** in the **[!UICONTROL Explorer]**.